By Grace Park

 Tragically, not all pet parents take these responsibilities seriously.
 (Which is just one reason why animal shelters are so overcrowded with abandoned and neglected pets.)
 Good samaritans who rescue an older dog from a shelter face a double whammy.
 Not only do they need to help their fur-baby adjust to their new environment, but they also need to teach their dog the house rules.

 This process takes time — a year or longer in many cases.
 But we're sure you'll agree the effort is well worth the reward of a happy, healthy, and well-adjusted rescue!

 Check out our guide on teaching an older dog obedience commands.
 If you'd like more personalized advice, scroll to the bottom of the page and submit your question to our dog training professionals.

 Need a helping paw with your training sessions?
-Book a dog trainer near you through the Wag! app.
+Book a professional dog trainer near you through the Wag! app.
 Dog trainers on our platform will bring the obedience classes right to your living room for a fraction of the price.
 It's the "pawfect" option for pet parents who can't commit to a class!

 © 2021 Wag Labs, Inc. All rights reserved.